nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 ``psycopg[binary]`` is a convenient alternative for development and testing, and for those unable to meet the prerequisites needed for building ``psycopg[c]``.

+See :ref:`PostgreSQL persistence module <postgres-module>` documentation for more information about storing events in PostgreSQL.

 Options can be combined, so that if you want to store encrypted events in PostgreSQL, then install with both the ``crypto`` and the ``postgres`` options.